aiqubits/polka-picker/Picker/README.md

 - 1-3 weeks after the hackathon: The PC store can be launched immediately or a self-built official website can be set up.
 The official website has been completed at https://www.openpick.org/
 - 1-3 months after the hackathon: Improve the registration mechanism of the task market, optimize the AI Agent framework, complete more example applications of agent tasks, and provide more on-chain contract capability interfaces
-- Expected value to the Ethereum ecosystem: Make Ethereum truly integrate into the daily work, life, and entertainment of ordinary internet users
+- Expected value to the Polkadot Smart Contract APP ecosystem: Make Polkadot Smart Contract APP truly integrate into the daily work, life, and entertainment of ordinary internet users